catb0t/v3/languages/factor/reference/code_style.md

 Factor formatting conventions are mostly derived from the Factor implementation's code formatting.
 Specifically,

+- Declarations are separated by one (or more) blank line(s).

-- Lines following the first line of a definition are indented by either 2 or 4 spaces (4 for the Factor codebase), except the bodies of `HELP:`, `ARTICLE:` and `ABOUT:` help definitions and `USING:` syntax, which are not indented:
+- Lines following the first line of a definition are indented by either 2 or 4 spaces (4 for the Factor codebase), except the bodies of `HELP:`, `ARTICLE:`, and `ABOUT:` help definitions, and `USING:` syntax, which are not indented:
   ```factor
   USING: accessors arrays combinators kernel locals math
   math.order sequences sequences.private vectors ;

   : x ( y z -- a )
       [ / ] [ + ] bi * ;